Lolita Lebrón: The attack

-On the morning of March 1, Lebrón travelled to Grand Central Terminal, where she rendezvoused with the rest of the group.
+On the morning of March 1, Lebrón travelled to Union Station, where she rendezvoused with the rest of the group.
 Once they arrived at the United States Capitol, Rafael Cancel Miranda suggested that the attack should be postponed because it was late and rainy.
 Lebrón responded, "I am alone" and continued towards the building's interior.
 The group followed, considering the attack a coup d'état, the most important revolutionary act in the history of the Puerto Rican independence movement, the fourth uprising after the Grito de Lares, the Intentona de Yauco and the Jayuya Uprising.
 The other members of the group seemed serene and optimistic while rushing towards the legislative chamber.

 When Lebrón's group reached the visitor's gallery above the chamber in the House, they sat while the representatives discussed Mexico's economy.
 Shortly thereafter, Lebrón gave the order to the other members, the group quickly recited the Lord's Prayer; then Lebrón stood up and shouted "¡Viva Puerto Rico Libre!" ("Long live a Free Puerto Rico!") and unfurled the flag of Puerto Rico.
 The group opened fire with semi-automatic pistols.
 Lebrón claimed that she fired her shots at the ceiling, while Figueroa's pistol jammed.
 Some 30 shots were fired (mostly by Cancel, according to his account), wounding five lawmakers; one representative, Alvin Morell Bentley from Michigan, was seriously wounded in the chest.
 Upon being arrested, Lebrón yelled, "I did not come to kill anyone, I came to die for Puerto Rico!".